-- 1 Click the Settings link at the top of the screen.
+- 1 Select User Settings from the Welcome menu at the top right corner of the screen.
 The User Settings dialog appears. - 2 In the Containers section, select the Automatic Refresh checkbox. - 3 Click the OK button.

 Configuring the Quick Search Display